 Ever wonder if the dog digestive system is just like ours?
-The system organs are the same, but here's what's different and what we don't think about - but we should.
+The system organs are the same but when a dog is healthy and fed properly, digestion is faster.
+For good reason.
+It saves him from illness.

 Digestive System Organs